 HiSCORE stands for Hundred Square-km Cosmic ORigin Explorer.
+While HiSCORE started as a stand-alone concept, we recently started working on a unique approach, combining the HiSCORE timing technique with imaging air Cherenkov telescopes (IACTs).
+This unique approach is the hybrid timing-imaging technique and is realized in the TAIGA experiment.
 Our goal is the investigation of the accelerator sky with observations of gamma-rays in the so far poorly covered energy range above 10 TeV (Ultra high energies) and cosmic rays at energies from 100 TeV to 1 EeV.
 Our main motivation is the search for cosmic ray pevatrons to solve the mystery of the origin of cosmic rays, going in energy ranges where no experiment has been before.
 Currently, 28 HiSCORE stations are in operation in the Tunka-valley in Siberia.
 The total area covered is 0.25 square-km.
-We plan to build an array of the order of 1 square-km combined with 9 imaging air Cherenkov telescopes in the coming years.
-This project was initiated with funds from the DFG (grant TL 51-3) and is currently funded by the Helmholtz association (also see HRJRG and Tunka field trip), the Mega-grant, and funds from the participating institutes.
+Since 2016, the first IACT was installed and has seen first light (see News below).
+We plan to build an array of the order of 1 square-km combined with 9 IACTs in the coming years.
+The HiSCORE timing-array and the imaging IACTs together build the TAIGA array.
+This project was initiated with funds from the DFG (grant TL 51-3), and the Helmholtz association (also see HRJRG and Tunka field trip), substantial invest from Russia (Mega-grant and more), and funds from the participating institutes.

 First light !
 Our first IACT has seen first light.
 The picture shows a screen shot of the DAQ online display.